terraware/terraware-server/docs/index.md

 Setup docs for optional parts of the system, only needed if you're working on code related to these features:

 * [ATLASSIAN.md](ATLASSIAN.md): how to configure the server to file Jira tasks.
 Only needed if you're working on features related to customer support.
-* [DROPBOX.md](DROPBOX.md): how to configure Dropbox integration for storing sensitive uploaded dcocuments.
+* [DROPBOX.md](DROPBOX.md): how to configure Dropbox integration for storing sensitive uploaded documents.

 ## Database schema diagrams